 Nutrient uptake and economics of sorghum as influenced by rice crop residue management techniques and nitrogen levels in sorghum

-ABSTRACT
+ABSTRACT (correct the major grammatical error present in whole manuscript)

 The experiment was carried out during rabi season of 2021-22 on a sandy clay loam soil at the Agricultural College Farm, Bapatla to study the effect of various rice crop residue management techniques and nitrogen levels on yield and nutrient uptake of sorghum.
 The experiment was laid out in split-plot design with four rice crop residue management techniques (M1: No residue, M2: Burning of residue, M3: Incorporation of residue with rotovator without application of ANGRAU decomposer and M4: Incorporation of residue with rotovator after application of ANGRAU decomposer as main plot treatments and four nitrogen levels (Control, 40 kg ha−1, 80 kg ha−1and 120 kg ha−1) as sub plot treatments.
 Mean values for rice crop residue management techniques revealed that nutrient uptake and economics were maximum with incorporation of residue with rotovator after application of ANGRAU decomposer (M4).
 Mean values for nitrogen levels revealed that highest values of nutrient uptake and economics of sorghum were recorded with 120 kg ha−1 (S4).
 Thus, Incorporation of residue with rotovator after application of ANGRAU decomposer (M4) and application of 120 kg ha−1 (S4) is an optimum and sustainable approach for getting better results in sorghum.

 Keywords: Residue, Nutrient, Economics, Rotovator